tomitomas/plugin-mybin/docs/en_US/index.md

 # Plugin My Bin

-Very silpe plugin for Jeedom easing the management of your home bins.
+Very simple plugin for Jeedom easing the management of your home bins.

 # Configuration